Business Intelligence Competency Center: usefulness & need, tasks, roles and positioning of BICC

 • Determining applications and developing business cases: The BICC, in conjunction with senior management, will set clear priorities and determine a BI road map and planning.
 The BICC determines which advantages and business cases are present in the organization.
 What level of intelligence can the organization insert into which part of the process?
 What are the most valuable insights that can help the organization make or save millions?
 Which types of BI applications and analytical models have to be developed at which time?

 • Daily operations in the front and back office: The BICC typically steers the business analysts who are responsible for the definitions of indicators and making reports and analyses.
 The BICC is roughly divided into a front and back office.
-The front office ensures usability of the BI platform, protecting definitions, describing the desired functionality, and making reports and analyses.
+The front office ensures the usability of the BI platform, protecting definitions, describing the desired functionality, and making reports and analyses.
 The back office takes care of the BI infrastructure.

 Business Intelligence Training